From Intermediate to Advanced — 5 Wildlife Photography Tips

 Being bold and intentional with my manual settings allowed me to come away from this shoot with a unique image that’s not only much more aesthetically pleasing than the results of a conventional approach, but it also better illustrates the bird’s behaviour.
 With a subject that offered up moments of complete stillness, and a dynamic surrounding, this was the perfect situation to experiment with slow shutter speeds — a fairly rare opportunity in the world of wildlife photography.

 To strike a balance between showing motion in the water while still rendering the bird sharply, I decided upon a shutter speed of 0.6 sec.
-ISO 100 simply helped facilitate the use of such a slow shutter speed, and f/16 served a dual purpose in both decreasing the amount of available light, plus increasing my depth of field on the surrounding rocks.
+ISO 100 simply helped facilitate the use of such a slow shutter speed, and f/16 served a dual purpose in both decreasing the amount of available light (critical in achieving a slow shutter), plus increasing my depth of field on the surrounding rocks.

 Photographing this scene close to sunset when the light was lower allowed me to use these settings without the need for a neutral density filter, and also removed the potential for specular highlights caused by sun reflections.